AMC Matador: 1976

 Additional changes were incorporated for the 1976 model year.
 The Classic DPL and Brougham featured a new design for wheel covers.
 Both coupe models obtained a new grille design divided into two portions with squared parking lights.
 The Classic AMX had a new and more discreet side decal covering only the front fenders.
-It started near the A-pillar running to the top of the side marker light in two tones, with a painted "AMX" emblem on it.
-The loss of the rear portion of the side decal meant a new metal "AMX" emblem on the right trunk lid corner.
-Unlike previous years, the 1976 Classic AMX had a more blurred line between a sporty model and a luxury one.
-The side panel designs and seats looked luxurious instead of sporty, several units had wheel covers as standard instead of the trim rings and regular hubcaps, and some units also had the clock instead of the vacuum gauge.
-What made them sporty was mostly reduced to the side armrests, steering wheel, individual seat configuration, floor-mounted shifter, and a center console.
-All three versions shared a new 160 km/h speedometer, tinted windshield, and seat designs that were based on AMC's Oleg Cassini units for the Matador coupes.
+It started near the A-pillar, running to the top of the side marker light in two tones, with a painted "AMX" emblem.
+The loss of the rear portion of the side decal meant a new metal "AMX" emblem on the right corner of the trunk lid.
+Unlike previous years, the 1976 Classic AMX had a more blurred line between a sporty and luxury models.
+The side panel designs and seats looked luxurious instead of sporty.
+Several units had wheel covers as standard instead of the trim rings and regular hubcaps, and some units also had the clock instead of the vacuum gauge.
+What made them sporty mainly was reduced to the side armrests, steering wheel, individual seat configuration, floor-mounted shifter, and a center console.
+All three versions shared a new 160 km/h speedometer, tinted windshield, and seat designs based on AMC's Oleg Cassini units for the Matador coupes.
 These were color-keyed with the rest of the interior and shared by all three versions instead of just the Brougham coupe as under AMC.
-The most unusual ones were those of the AMX as they were individual and included adjustable headrests with integrated Cassini crests and reclining mechanisms (for the first time in VAM cars since 1972).
-The Classic DPL sported a fixed front bench seat while the Classic Brougham held a split folding-back bench.
+The most unusual ones were those of the AMX, as they were individual and included adjustable headrests with integrated Cassini crests and reclining mechanisms (for the first time in VAM cars since 1972).
+The Classic DPL sported a fixed front bench seat, while the Classic Brougham held a split folding-back bench.
 This model (as well as the 1976 VAM Pacer) is the only case of a VAM car that came close to the various U.S. AMC designer cars.
 This interior design was not an optional package, but a standard factory feature.
-The copper accents (except for the buttons) and the exterior trim of the AMC Oleg Cassini models were not used in the VAM Classics (and Pacers).
-Meaning the Mexican Cassini package was mostly focused on seat and side panel designs (interior only).
+The AMC Oleg Cassini models' copper accents (except for the buttons) and the exterior trim were not used in the VAM Classics (and Pacers).
+The Mexican Cassini package mainly was focused on seat and side panel designs (interior only).

 The Classic line was discontinued in the middle of the 1976 model year.
-VAM was looking forward to introducing the Pacer model to the Mexican market, which would represent its fourth product line, while Mexican legislation at the time allowed only three per marque.
-Having both the Classic and the Pacer in the luxury market segment would have also caused internal competition.
-VAM favored the new Pacer over what until that time had been its flagship model (Ambassador in the US).
-There were also external factors behind this decision, since the large car market was going through a general downturn in Mexico.
+VAM was looking forward to introducing the Pacer model to the Mexican market, representing its fourth product line, while Mexican legislation at the time allowed only three per marque.
+Having the Classic and the Pacer in the luxury market segment would have also caused internal competition.
+VAM favored the new Pacer over what, until that time, had been its flagship model (Ambassador in the US).
+External factors were also behind this decision since the large car market was going through a general downturn in Mexico.
 Starting in 1977, VAM's most luxurious model was the Pacer, and its largest sized models were the Americans (AMC Hornets).